vesoft-inc/nebula-docs/docs-2.0/nebula-console.md

 !!! note

-    - Parameters are not supported in VID.
+    - Setting a parameter as a VID in a query is not supported.

     - Parameters are not supported in sample clause.